AasthaShukla555/Experiment-2/README.md

 -Contact: Rating, contact info.

--Implement navigation using React Router.
+4)Implement navigation using React Router.

--Run and test the app for correct rendering and navigation.
+5)Run and test the app for correct rendering and navigation.

 -> Learning Outcomes: